Review: Capital One Lounge at JFK, New York

 SoapDispenser

-I really wish I didn’t have to truncate this review with regards to the pictures but as a guest, I couldn’t risk angering the lounge employee or annoying the people that were there.
-This was a fantastic lounge that checked just about every box when I’m critiquing a lounge.
-Solid food options, high speed wifi connectivity, enough seating, and added amenities such as bedrooms and showers.
-Rather than contruct two or three very large lounges and risk capacity issues, I appreciate how Lufthansa built 7 smaller business class lounges to spread out the crowd.
-This exact issue will come into play for my next review, the KLM Business Class Lounge at Schipol Airport in Amsterdam.
+.
+This was a fantastic lounge that checked just about every box.
+Solid food options, high speed Wi-Fi connectivity, enough seating, and added amenities such as bedrooms and showers.
+Rather than construct two or three large lounges and risk capacity issues, I appreciate how Lufthansa built 7 smaller business-class lounges to spread out the crowd.
+This issue will come into play for my next review, the KLM Business Class Lounge at Schipol Airport in Amsterdam.
 As for the Lufthansa Business Class Lounge, I would rate it a 4.6/5.

 Lounge Reviews: Centurion Lounges at Miami International Airport and Buenos Aires Ezeiza International Airport